ShopMcApp/shopmc-plugin/README.md

 # ShopMC Plugin 💸

-Plugin for minecraft server that run commands on every purchase in ShopMC.
+Minecraft plugin that run commands on every purchase in ShopMC.